nggih/python-ethereumrpc/README.rst

 2. run setup.py

 Note: This will only install bitcoinrpc.
-If you also want to install jsonrpc to preserve backwards compatibility, you have to replace 'bitcoinrpc' with 'jsonrpc' in setup.py and run it again.
+If you also want to install jsonrpc to preserve backwards compatibility, you have to replace 'ethereumrpc' with 'jsonrpc' in setup.py and run it again.

 Or simply install the library using pip::

-    pip install python-bitcoinrpc
+    pip install python-ethereumrpc

 Example
 =======
 .. code:: python

-    from bitcoinrpc.authproxy import AuthServiceProxy, JSONRPCException
+    from ethereumrpc.authproxy import AuthServiceProxy, JSONRPCException

     # rpc_user and rpc_password are set in the bitcoin.conf file
     rpc_connection = AuthServiceProxy("http://%s:%s@127.0.0.1:8332"%(rpc_user, rpc_password))